A Comprehensive Guide to Taxes in Cyprus: Simplified

 Rental Income

 Rental income is not subject to Social Insurance contributions.
-It is however subject to GHS contributions.
-Regardless of the amount, rental income is subject to GHS at the rate of 2.65% of the gross rental income, and the payment method depends on whether the tenant is an individual or a company.
+It is however subject to 2.65% GHS contributions.
 GHS contribution on rental income only applies when the landlord is an individual, if the landlord is a company, they are exempt from paying GHS on rental income.

 For Individual Tenants